MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Abstract

 \section{Abstract}

-Large language model (LLM)–based agents rely on memory mechanisms to reuse knowledge from past problem-solving experiences.
-Existing approaches typically construct memory in a per-agent manner, tightly coupling stored knowledge to a single model’s reasoning style.
-In modern deployments with heterogeneous agents, a natural question arises: \emph{can a single memory system be shared across different models?} We found that naively transferring memory between agents often degrades performance, as such memory entangles task-relevant knowledge with agent-specific biases.
-To address this challenge, we propose \ourmethod, a collaborative memory framework that constructs agent-agnostic memory by contrasting reasoning trajectories generated by different agents on the same task.
-This contrastive process distills abstract reasoning constraints that capture shared task-level invariants while suppressing agent-specific artifacts.
-We further introduce a task-aware retrieval mechanism that conditions memory access on task category, ensuring that only relevant constraints are used at inference time.
-Experiments on mathematical reasoning and code generation benchmarks demonstrate that \ourmethod consistently improves both accuracy and inference-time efficiency across diverse agents, including cross-modal-family settings.
-Our results show that the collaboratively constructed memory can function as a shared reasoning resource for diverse LLM-based agents.
+LLM agents increasingly rely on memory mechanisms to reuse knowledge from past problem-solving experiences.
+However, existing methods typically construct memory for a single agent and reuse it with the same underlying model, tightly coupling stored knowledge to model-specific reasoning styles.
+In heterogeneous deployments, where agents may be instantiated with backbone models of different sizes, architectures, or specializations, this raises a key question: \emph{can a single memory system be shared across agents with different backbone models?} We find that naive cross-model memory transfer can degrade performance, because stored memories often entangle task-relevant knowledge with model-specific biases.
+To address this challenge, we propose \ourmethod, a collaborative memory framework that builds shared cross-model memory by contrasting reasoning trajectories generated by different model-based agents on the same task.
+Through this contrastive process, \ourmethod distills abstract reasoning constraints that capture shared task-level invariants while suppressing model-specific artifacts.
+We further introduce a task-aware retrieval mechanism that conditions memory access on task category, ensuring that only relevant constraints are retrieved at inference time.
+Experiments on mathematical reasoning and code generation benchmarks show that \ourmethod consistently improves both accuracy and inference-time efficiency across diverse agents, including settings with different model families.
+These results demonstrate that collaboratively constructed cross-model memory can serve as a shared reasoning resource for heterogeneous LLM-based agents.